Queens of the Stone Age: In Times New Roman... (2019–2024)

-In an interview with eonmusic in June 2019, Billy Gibbons announced that he has contributed to a new Queens of the Stone Age album that is set to be further announced by Homme later in the future.
-Gibbons also confirmed that Dave Grohl is involved in the recording sessions.
-Gibbons was later confirmed to be a contributor to Desert Sessions vol. 11 & 12, while Grohl denied the rumors, saying that he and Homme had only spent time together "riding motorcycles and eating waffles."
+In an interview with eonmusic in June 2019, Billy Gibbons announced that he had contributed to a new Queens of the Stone Age album that was set to be further announced by Homme.
+Gibbons also confirmed that Dave Grohl was involved in the recording sessions.
+Grohl denied the rumors, however, saying that he and Homme had only spent time together "riding motorcycles and eating waffles."